Ban On Selling, Renting Property To Muslims In Lebanese Town Sparks Sectarian Conflict In Country

 Supporters Of The Ban: This Is An Old Arrangement Made With Hizbullah, Crucial For Preserving Coexistence

 The settlement was signed in 2006 beneath the non-public sponsorship of President ‘Aoun and Hizbullah Secretary-General Nasrallah and aimed to stop the emigration of Christians from the town, he stated.[9]
-Deb claimed that Nasrallah even asked Shi’ite traders and entrepreneurs to ignore the Al-Hadath vicinity, allowing you to maintain coexistence.
+Deb claimed that Nasrallah even asked Shi’ite traders and entrepreneurs to ignore the Al-Hadath vicinity, allowing them to maintain coexistence.

 Eddie Bowers